Hardware-enforced one-way data flow

 Historian replication, monitoring data, and telemetry export.
 Not suitable for interactive protocols that require bidirectional communication.

-Security products protect the network boundary.
+Security products help safeguard the network boundary.
 The next chapter covers industrial wireless: HiLCOS operating system, BAT series access points, and wireless design for OT environments.